Caustic Soda Update

 For the latter part of 2018, supply has been stable to strong, with only a few scheduled plant turnarounds and short-term disruptions, such as terminal flooding in Wilmington, NC during Hurricane Florence in September.
 Operating rates, however, have dropped from the 90’s to the mid-80’s as seasonal demand for Chlorine decreases.

-Although no new ground-up plants are currently planned for construction, there has been recent uptick in Asian production, as well as a plant expansion in the USA, see Shintech Announces New Integrated PVC Plant Investment of $1.49 Billion to Bolster PVC Business.
+Although no new ground-up plants are currently planned for construction, there has been recent uptick in Asian production, as well as a plant expansion in the USA.
 Availability has also increased in the Asian and Middle Eastern markets.

 Demand: On the demand side, there have been several changes recently.
 With the aforementioned issues in China and Europe, the USA has become a more viable and competitive global source for large consumers such as Alumina producers in South America and Australia.
 This has led to a steady increase in U.S. exports, to the point that the U.S. has become reliant on the export market.
 According to a recent ICIS report, the U.S. exports approximately 28% of current output.
 Latin America accounts for over half of U.S. Caustic Soda exports.